ZiyueYang01/VirID/info/db_NR.md

 ## NCBI Non-Redundant Protein Database (NR)

 We use diamond to perform protein sequence alignment.

-There are two ways to construct the required NR database.
+There are two methods to construct the necessary NR database for use with diamond

 The final index path for both methods needs to be: `VirID_DB_PATH/NR/nr`

 ### 1. From the sequences